ropensci/roweb3/content/blog/2023-04-21-ropensci-news-digest-april-2023/index.md

 From any post that has a translation, the sidebar on the right (or... at the bottom if you're reading on mobile!) has a link to translations of the post, see this [example](/blog/2023/02/28/r-universe-stars-2-en/).

 We plan to improve the multilingualism of our website over time.

+### 18.000 packages tracked on R-universe!

+Currently r-universe is tracking and indexing of over 18.000 R packages!
+These are a mix of packages found on popular networks like [CRAN](https://cran.r-project.org/) or [Bioconductor](https://www.bioconductor.org/), and packages that were registered by users.

+In previous posts we already explained [how to create your personal CRAN-like repository](/blog/2021/06/22/setup-runiverse/) and publish packages on r-universe yourself.
+A new post explains the other part: how the scraper [automatically finds packages on CRAN and Bioconducto/blog/2023/04/03/cran-to-git/r]() that should be included in r-universe.

+All in all, R-universe provides a great way to [discover and explore many packages](/blog/2023/02/27/runiverse-discovering/).

 ### Coworking